unicef/iogt-pwa/CONTRIBUTING.md

 In order to contribute you will need to have a basic understanding of [Drupal](https://www.drupal.org/documentation), [React](https://reactjs.org/docs/getting-started.html), and [JavaScript](https://www.javascript.com/resources).
 IoGT-PWA uses Drupal as CMS and web services API provider, and React to to provide UX enhancements.

+## Issue tracking

+IoGT-PWA uses GitHub’s tracker called Issues to keep track of tasks, enhancements, and bugs to manage collaboration better for the project.

 ## Setting Up a Local Copy